Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: Notation, Setup and Review

 \subsection{Sensitivity Analysis in Observational Studies}

 In observational studies, matching may render subjects within each matched set nearly but not perfectly exchangeable, thus matched subjects may still differ in their probability of receiving the treatment, i.e., $ \pr(\bmZ= \bmz \mid \mathcal{F}, \mathcal{Z}) \neq 1/ |\mathcal{Z}|$.
-In our application, subjects who look similar may differ in their unobserved aspects such as the intent of suicide, and subjects with higher intent of suicide may have higher probabilities of having firearms at home.
+In our application, subjects who look similar may differ in their unobserved aspects such as mental health, and drug and alcohol use, and subjects with poorer mental health and higher levels of drug and alcohol use may have a higher probability of having firearms at home.
 If randomization inference assuming exchangeability rejects $ H_0 $, then a sensitivity analysis determines the departure from exchangeability that would lead to fail to reject $ H_0 $.

 Assume independent treatment assignments.
 Rosenbaum's sensitivity model says

 where $ \alpha_z(\cdot) $ is an unknown real-valued function and $ \Gamma\geq 1 $ is an unknown sensitivity parameter.
 From model \eqref{eq: SA1}, two subjects with the same observed covariates $ x_{ij} $ and $ x_{ij'} $ may differ in their odds of receiving the treatment by at most a factor of $ \Gamma $ \citep[Chapter 4.2.2]{rosenbaum2002}.
 Note that $ \Gamma=1 $ in \eqref{eq: SA1} means no unmeasured confounding.